 BARB LOCKERBIE, now in her 70s, is back in the Miramichi, after living in Fredericton for a spell.
-She and Jim have a number of grandchildren, with the oldest in his early 20s.
-Barb is now a Mary Kay Independent Beauty Consultant.
+She and Jim have a number of grandchildren.
+Until 2021, Barb was a Mary Kay Independent Beauty Consultant.

 JERRY MILLER died in Moncton, New Brunswick in 1993.
 Jerry worked as a technician at ATV in Moncton.

 BLAIR TREVORS died in 1975, the same year my father, Byers, passed way.
 More than a decade had slipped by before I learned that Blair had left us.
 I got in touch with his widow and sent her a small donation.
 She wrote back to say the money would be used to buy a Bible for Blair’s church.
 Thank God it wasn’t an 8-Track by the Strawberry Alarm Clock.
 I liked Blair.
 He was more than an ‘okay’ guy.

 ROD BUTCHER was killed in a car crash near Sackville, New Brunswick on 25 August, 1998.
 His 10-year-old daughter, who went on to become a school teacher, walked away from the wreckage without a scratch.

 DOC WILLIAMS died in 2011 and Hank Snow in 1999.
 Hank and I had worked at the same radio station in Campbellton, although years apart.
 My father had played in a band with Hank before the Nova Scotia native became famous.
 In 1975, with my father dying from cancer, Hank sent him a nice letter.
 And what does this have to do with CKMR, you ask?
 Dick all.
 It’s just a tidbit about the music industry not being as cold-hearted as some would like us to believe.